neurodatascience/QLS612-Overview/docs/CONTRIBUTING.md

 6. Push to your fork and [submit a pull request](https://github.com/pages-themes/cayman/compare)
 7. Pat your self on the back and wait for your pull request to be reviewed and merged

-**Interesting in submitting your first Pull Request?** It's easy!
-You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Bootstrapping your local development environment

 `script/bootstrap`